 They can cause different skin infections and ear infections which can result in fishy stench from the dogs.
 You should also clean your dog’s ears with a clean cotton ball every week.

-- Can Dogs Eat Sushi?
-Is Eating Raw Tuna Bad for Dogs?
-The Safe and Unsafe Options of Feeding Your Dog Raw Fish
+- Can Dogs Eat Fish?
+Benefits and Risks of Feeding Your Dog Fish